dram/trealla/docs/FEATURES.md

 Note: writes to sockets are normally blocking but *sys:write_file/2* can yield internally when an operation would cause blocking.
 Use *tmo/1* to set a timeout.
 Most (?) read operations with sockets will yield when waiting for data that would cause blocking.
-This way it is possible to write simple repeat/read/write loops and not worry about thread starvation.
+This way it is possible to write simple repeat/read/write loops and not worry about thread starvation with many connections.

 HTTP processing: namespace 'http'